NYPL/archival-processing/aspace/digital-objects.md

 Digital Objects can be linked to resources and archival objects using the _Instances_ form by selecting _Add Digital Object_.
 Provide the digital object by searching for it in the _Digital Object_ field (field 1).
 If you are not able to find it, you can browse all digital objects using the _Browse_ option in the pulldown menu.

 Digital object links can be removed by clicking the **_x_** __button (button 2) on the sub-form.
 Note that this will not delete the digital object record, but instead only remove its association to the resource/archival object.

+# Creating Digital Objects
+_Digital Objects_ in ArchivesSpace are records that describe audio and moving image (AMI) files.
+Digital Objects should only be created via import from the MMS, and should not be manually created.